coffee-cup/data-vis-challenge/README.md

 # Data Vis Challenge

-This is the code for the AZ data visualization challenge.
+This is the code for my data vis challenge.
 Built with hatch-react.

 ## Usage